 If your back and joints hurt, you’re not alone because bone and joint ailments are some of the most common problems facing millions of people around the world.
 Bone and Joint Health National Action Week is the best source for information on causes and prevention of musculoskeletal conditions.
 This event takes place on October 12-20 each year.
 Bone and Joint Action Week centers around discussions on preventing and treating arthritis, back pain, trauma, pediatric conditions affecting bones, and osteoporosis.

-Bone and Joint Health National Action Week - History
+Bone and Joint Health National Action Week timeline

 The first World Pediatric Bones and Joint Day kicked off with a theme exploring Vitamin D deficiency in children.